willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * If you are using an external Bluetooth adapter, make sure it is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
 * Run the Bluetooth Troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

-## My motion controllers are not pairing.

-* If the controllers don’t turn on, insert fresh batteries.
-If this doesn’t fix it, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
-See the [device recovery steps](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings) for more details.
-* If the controllers turn on, and you are using an external Bluetooth adapter, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
-If it still doesn’t work, run the Bluetooth Troubleshooter in Settings > Update & Security > Troubleshoot > Bluetooth.
-* If you are using a Qualcomm adapter and the PC just crashed, restart the PC.
-* Try restarting the motion controllers that aren’t pairing, one at a time, then restart the PC.
-* The motion controller cache may be corrupt.
-To fix this problem, see these [steps](motion-controller-problems.md#motion-controller-leds-are-not-lit-but-the-buttons-and-thumbstick-still-work-in-mixed-reality-portal).
-* If none of these steps fixes the problem, you should contact the manufacturer.

-## My paired controllers don’t show up in the Mixed Reality Portal.

-* Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.
-* If the controllers are paired to your PC, make sure that they show as connected in **Settings > Bluetooth & other devices**.
-If the controllers are paired to your headset, make sure that you see "Motion Controller" in the Device Manager under Human Interface Devices.
-If your controllers are showing correctly in those locations, unpair them and go through the pairing process again.
-* If the controller LEDs are cycling, turning on one quadrant of lights at a time and then turning them off, they are undergoing a firmware update.
-Wait for the update to complete and the controllers should appear in Mixed Reality.
-* If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB 3.0 devices.
-* If the PC just crashed and a Qualcomm adapter is being used, a reset may not work.
-To fix this, unplug the power from the back of the computer (or if on a laptop, hold down the power button for 10 seconds) and restart the PC.

-* Run the Bluetooth troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

-## How do I pair new controllers if Windows Mixed Reality is already set up on my PC?

-1. Insert two AA batteries into each controller.
-Don’t put the battery cover back on yet.
-2. Press and hold the Windows button for two seconds to turn on each controller.
-They’ll buzz when they turn on.
-3. Put the controllers in pairing mode.
-The pairing button is inside the battery compartment (see this [image](set-up-windows-mixed-reality.md#if-you-need-to-pair-your-motion-controllers-with-your-pc)).
-Press and hold it until the controller lights start flashing.
-4. If you are pairing your controllers to the PC, go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
-When the controllers appear, select them to pair.
-If you are pairing your controllers to your headset, use the companion app (the Mixed Reality Portal can help you find a companion app to launch or give you a list of companion apps that you can select from).

-Note: If another set of motion controllers is paired with your PC, you'll need to unpair those controllers before pairing new ones.
-If you paired a set of motion controllers with your current PC and then paired them with a second PC, you'll need to unpair and re-pair them with the current PC before using them again.

-## Can I pair my Xbox controller to my PC so I can use it in headset?

-You can pair a Bluetooth Xbox controller to use it with your headset by following [these instructions](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues).

-If you have a wired Xbox controller, plug it in to your PC.

-Some games and apps use the Xbox controller differently than it's used in mixed reality.
-To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
-To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

 ## My controller is stuck in an infinite reboot.

 This is a critical battery indicator.
 Put fresh batteries in the device, and if the issue persists, [reset the controller to factory settings](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).

-## I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth settings.

-Check that you do not have controllers paired already, remove them, and try again.
-If problem persists restart the PC and try again.
-If that fails, see more [information about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).

 ## Wi-Fi slows down on my notebook when motion controllers are turned on.